Saibandhavi75/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 # Experiment--05-Implementation-of-flipflops-using-verilog
 ### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### EQUIPMENT'S REQUIRED:
-### SOFTWARE REQUIRED:   Quartus prime
+ HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher SOFTWARE REQUIRED:   Quartus prime
 ### THEORY
-SR Flip-Flop
+### SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.

 ![image](https://user-images.githubusercontent.com/36288975/167910294-bb550548-b1dc-4cba-9044-31d9037d476b.png)